 If you enjoy eating lobster once in a while then this dish is for you.
 We make this sauce using frozen lobster tails.
 They can be easily found at your local fish market or super market.

 When they are fully defrosted, they are rinsed, then drained, chopped into pieces and are tossed into a fresh tomato sauce that has been simmering for a few minutes.

 Mom always makes her lobster sauce by cooking the lobster with their shells on, because the shells releases their natural juices, adding more lobster flavor to the sauce.
 Later, the shells are removed before the sauce is tossed with spaghetti.
 It sounds complicated, but it’s really not.

-Spaghetti with lobster sauce may sound intimidating if you have never made it before.
+Spaghetti with Lobster Tails Sauce may sound intimidating if you have never made it before.
 Surprisingly, it is a very easy and simple seafood dish to make and one you will enjoy serving family and friends from time to time.
-Enjoy!

 - 3 lobster tails, frozen, rinsed (about 8 ounces each)

 - 3 extra large ripe tomatoes -chopped, or 1 can (28 ounce) crushed tomatoes